gching/wit_ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/wit_ruby.png)](http://badge.fury.io/rb/wit_ruby)
 [![Coverage Status](https://coveralls.io/repos/gching/wit_ruby/badge.png?branch=master)](https://coveralls.io/r/gching/wit_ruby?branch=master)

-Provides a unofficial and (seemingly) pleasant Ruby API Wrapper for the Wit.ai API.
-As of 1.0.0, most functionalities have been implemented.
+Provides a unofficial and (seemingly) pleasant Ruby API Wrapper for the Wit.AI API (Natural Language Interface) As of 1.0.0, most functionalities have been implemented.
 Go over to https://rubygems.org/gems/wit_ruby for more information.

+I want to first off mention big props to the Wit.AI team.
+They are the true wizards here in making this beauty and by no means did I contribute anything magical.
+Do go check them out at http://wit.ai/!
+THANK YOU Wit.AI!

 Documentation that you will definitely need : http://rubydoc.info/gems/wit_ruby/

-Do also reference the Wit.ai API documentation : https://wit.ai/docs/api
+Do also reference the Wit.AI API documentation : https://wit.ai/docs/api

-There are other gems that are also Ruby wrappers for Wit.ai, but this was more of learning experience for me!
+There are other gems that are also Ruby wrappers for Wit.AI, but this was more of learning experience for me!
 If you don't find this pleasing, do check the others out!

 https://github.com/modeset/wit-ruby